microsoft/code-with-engineering-playbook/automated-testing/container-testing/azdo-container-dev-test-release.md

 To test the container, we are using the tox environment.
 For more details on tox please visit the tox section of this repository or visit [the official tox documentation page](https://tox.readthedocs.io/en/latest/example/pytest.html).

-Before we test the container though, we are checking for exposed credentials in the docker image history.
+Before we test the container, we are checking for exposed credentials in the docker image history.
-If our known passwords that we used to access our internal resources, are exposed here, the build step will fail:
+If known passwords, used to access our internal resources, are exposed here, the build step will fail:

 ```yml
 - task: Bash@3